byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

 - Export JSON should focus only on the rendered tree, not the entire code
 - Tooltip position is awful when tall, getting clipped by edges - likely need to implement a custom tooltip component based on mouse events
 - Ideally allow interaction with the tooltip - do not move with the mouse, but stay in the same position
+- Need to reset webview when run on a new file
+- Need to retain webview settings when changing tabs

 Tree creation